Primary Practice Areas

 Civil and Commercial Litigation; Banking Law; Collections; Mediation; Contract Drafting and Negotiation; Wills, Trusts and Estates; and Personal Injury.

 Elizabethtown College, B.A. in Communication Arts (Cum Laude)

 I believe in our legal system.
-It is not perfect, of course, but I came into this profession believing our legal system is the best in the world and that belief has not changed.
+It is not perfect, of course, but I came into this profession believing our legal system is the best in the world and that belief has not changed in my over 30 years of law practice.
 The legal system can make a huge difference in a person’s life.
-I believe that attorneys serve their clientele by acting as a link to the system, advocating on behalf of the client.
+I believe that attorneys serve their clientele best by navigating the legal system on their client’s behalf.
 My feeling is that the client’s bottom line and wellbeing (financial and otherwise) come first.
-Sometimes that means being negotiator and compromising, and sometimes it means being a litigator.
+Sometimes that means being negotiator and compromising, and sometimes it means being a litigator and going to trial.
 I am comfortable serving in either capacity.
 Service to the client, and giving the client the best legal and practical advice under any circumstance are my goals as an attorney.

 Bar Affiliations and Activities

 I am admitted to the Pennsylvania Bar (1985) and the U.S. District Court for the Eastern District of Pennsylvania I currently serve on the Board of Directors of several non-profits including: Steel River Playhouse (Pottstown), Hodgkin’s International (a founding member and Secretary to the Board) and Stars of Tomorrow Cabaret (one of the founders).
 I am a Charter Member of the Collegeville Kiwanis Club and a member of the Pottstown Rotary.